tankylz/multi-task_crabnet/README.md

   Output figures found in the work. `generating_figures.ipynb` in root contains the code for generating these figures

-## Known issues with CrabNet right now
+## Known issues with the previous CrabNet model

 The latest CrabNet repository prior to this work had the following issues:
 - CrabNet does not work with Python Versions > 3.10 https://github.com/sparks-baird/CrabNet/issues/78